Kenya Food and Tipping

-Tourist-oriented restaurants operate on a similar basis to those in Europe or North America.
+Tourist-oriented restaurants operate similarly to those in Europe or North America.
 A 10-15% tip to the waiter is standard, depending on the quality of service.

-On organised tours, it is customary to tip to the guide and/or driver and/or cook at the end, usually as a group rather than on an individual basis.
+On organized tours in Kenya, it’s customary to tip the guide and/or driver and/or cook at the end, usually as a group rather than individually.

-In game lodges that offer guided game drives, any guides, drivers and trackers should be tipped.
-Many such lodges have guideline in the rooms; failing that ask management for a directive.
+In game lodges that offer guided game drives, any guides, drivers, and trackers should be tipped.
+Many such lodges have guidelines in the rooms; failing that, ask management for a directive.